DavideMalvezzi/EscorpioEvo16-Dashboard/README.md

 ## Motor Maps Loader
 The motor maps loader is a module used to quickly change the motor driver configuration without the need to modify and re-upload its firmware or to see which configuration is currently loaded on the motor driver.
-This module loads the configuration container inside the MOTOR.CFG and the MAPS.CFG files.
+This module loads the placed inside the MOTOR.CFG and the MAPS.CFG files.
 The first file contains the properties relative to some different motors that can be used by the prototype.
-The second file contains the properties relative to different sets of maps, which one tells to the motor driver how to act.
+The second file contains the properties relative to the different sets of maps, which one tells the motor driver how to act.
 All the configurations are sent through the can bus to a specific id used only for this work.

 ## Other modules